iiiiiiiccccccc/Types-of-Functions/README.md

 Compile the Code:
 * Navigate to the "Solidity Compiler" tab on the left-hand sidebar.
 * Ensure the compiler version is set to "0.8.26" or another compatible version.
-* Click on "Compile VinceToken.sol" to compile the contract.
+* Click on "Compile ICToken.sol" to compile the contract.

 Deploy the Contract:
 * Switch to the "Deploy & Run Transactions" tab.